 Student Money Management Center.
 The Student Money Management Center (SMMC) is a financial outreach and educational program administered by the Sam Houston State University Division of Student Services.

-The mission of the Student Money Management Center is to improve the financial well-being of our students by providing the unbiased education, counseling, tools, and solutions to assist students in achieving financial independence.
+The Mission of the Student Money Management Center is to improve the financial well-being of our students by providing the unbiased education, counseling, tools, and solutions students need in order to achieve financial independence.

-The goals of the Student Money Management Center outreach program are for students to:
+The goal of the Student Money Management Center outreach program is for students to:

 - Learn how to identify and track expenses during and after college